vishalpalaniappan/automated-system-viewer/README.md

 - The nodes in the trace can be selected to inspect the input/output values.

 ### Variable Container (right container):
-- The top two containers contain the input/output variable information for the entire system trace.
+- The top two sections contain the input/output variable information for the entire system trace.
-- The bottom two containers contain the input/output variable information for the node that is selected in the canvas.
+- The bottom two sections contain the input/output variable information for the node that is selected in the canvas.

 # Providing feedback